 The color of salmon can be an indication of its freshness.
 Fresh salmon will have a vibrant and uniform color, while older or improperly stored salmon can have a dull color or uneven patches.

-See also How to cook celeriac root
+See also How to cook raw shrimp on the stove

 The color of cooked salmon also affects its flavor.
 A properly cooked salmon will have a moist and tender texture, and the color can indicate if it has been cooked to the right temperature.
 Overcooked salmon can appear dry and pale, while undercooked salmon may have a translucent appearance.